 An option here (we do it ) - is to sprinkle or spray a little water over the top which will make it extra crusty and scatter some large grained sea-salt over the top.
 Also try adding cumin or sesame seeds for more flavourful yummyness.

-7. Remove the lid and bake for 15 minutes more or until it looks just right.
+7. Remove the lid and bake for a further 15 minutes more or until it looks just right.

 Storage: Store cut-side down at room temperature for up to 3 days.